hapax/hapax.github.io/assets/reading.md

 Reading is a process of copying information from a text into your brain.
-This is a computational process, implemented in a complex but beautiful way by eyeballs and grey matter.
+This is implemented in a complex but beautiful way by our eyeballs and grey matter, but at the end of day, it's a simple computation process: copying bits from one pad to another.